prof18/marcogomiero.com/content/posts/drafts/running-blog-ipad.md

 And that’s how I write in my blog.
 I’m very happy with this setup because it let me only focus on writing.
 Every "boring" activity is completely automated and in this way, I have "just" to write.
 And by using an iPad I’m not tempted to re-open my IDE to procrastinate writing.

-If you have any kind of suggestions about apps, accessories, whatever, feel free to drop a comment below or tweet me [@marcoGomier](https://twitter.com/marcoGomier).
+If you have any kind of suggestions about apps, accessories, whatever, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).